FAQs

 Why it matters

-In the West, there are two key challenges when it comes to global supply chains: less reliance on China, and learning how to safeguard supply chains in times of conflict.
+There are two main challenges when it comes to global supply chains: reducing foreign dependence on imports and safeguarding supply chains in times of conflict.
 But policymakers and companies are still trying to figure out how this all works and what it could look like.

 As these concerns weigh on the minds of decision-makers across government and industry, we need to sharpen our analytical thinking.